The small medieval town of Sarlat in the Dordogne, Perigord Noir area, is a popular destination for tourists looking to explore the region.

 Marzac Carbonnier Mansion

-This mansion was built during the period of reconstruction that followed the Hundred Years’ War.
+This mansion was built during the reconstruction period following the Hundred Years’ War.

-In the eighteenth century belongs to the Carbonnier de Marzac, the same owners of Puymartin Castle (another must-see in the Dordogne).
+In the eighteenth century belonged to the Carbonnier de Marzac, the same owners of Puymartin Castle (another must-see in the Dordogne).

 One of the features of this building is the nobility tower.
 The building was not very cared for by its owners.

 The Mansion of Saint-Clar in Sarlat is from the fifteenth century and has a partially fortified tower in the seventeenth century.
 It looks like a military tower kept than a tower of the nobility.

 Vienne Mansion (Maleville Hotel)